homehapp1/homehapp-web-backend/README.md

 TBD

+## Development

+Happens in "development" -branch.
+All features must be done in their own separated branches and when ready a merge request needs to be created for getting them to the development branch.

+### Loading fixture data to database

+To load fixtures to database run:

+    npm run migrate init applyFixtures

 # Docker

 If you are using Kitematic, open it first and click the "Docker CLI" -button.
 Then navigate to the project checkout folder.